How can we help you?

 The investment vehicle will enter into a management agreement via SmartCrowd in its capacity as the administrator of the investment vehicle, which will assign property management to the selected facility manager.

-Facility management fees are covered in the annual fees charged by Smart Crowd, which are 0.5%.
+Facility management fees are typically 3-5% of the gross rent deducted from the rental income.
 These charges include advertising, managing the property, collecting rents, managing tenants and works with RERA for any issues.
 This charge excludes VAT, legal expenses and certain costs, such as standard maintenance charges and any repair and maintenance expenses.

 We don’t expect investors to make further capital contributions.
 Gross rents funds all costs including bills and fees.
 Property insurance mitigates the risk of catastrophic damage, such as flood or fire.